CynaCons/stm32_BluTechDevice/README.md

 	-Reset the board and you should now see the commands menu.

-## Complete Guide :
+## How does it work ? (visual description at the end of this file) :

 This lirabry will use two UART :

-One, called "deviceUart" will send commands to the BluTech device and receive the command's answer or receive data sent from the REST API
+The first one, called "deviceUart" will send commands to the BluTech device and receive the command's answer or receive data sent from the REST API

 The other, called "userUart", will print a list of commands that can be used to control the BluTech device.
 It also display the command's result and a lot of other useful things (such as sensor data).

 The second UART is optionnal, only plug it to setup the device and then you can unplug it and move to something else.

-Follow the guide below to write the appropriate code to have a functionnal device.
-Once you can access the application menu :
+Follow the guide below or read the source file in the example projects to write the appropriate code to have a functionnal device.

+## What can I do with this ?

+Once it is functionnal this library allows you to use the following commands :

+        menu			                APPLICATION MENU

+        +++   GENERAL CONTROL
+            --> menu             : display this menu
+            --> rs               : reset the input buffer (in case of typing mistake) --> get sensor value : display the last sensor value --> set automode on  : start sending data periodically --> set automode off : stop sending data periodically --> send data        : input some ascii data that will be sent to the gateway

+        +++   BLUTECH DEVICE CONTROL
+            --> rf signal check  : perform a signal check --> network join     : join the gateway network --> send sample data : send a sample of data for testing

+        +++   TIMER CONTROL
+            --> set timer period : set the timer period --> get timer period : get the current timer period

+        WARNING : You have to join a network in order to send data through the LoRa module

+You can for example configure you device the send the sensor's data periodically, configure the period, perform a signal test or send any data that you input with yout keyboard.

+#How do I make my device to send periodically the sensor data without me doing anythin ?

+First, program your MCU with the right code (example are given below or in the example projects).
+Then wire your MCU to the sensor and to the BTDevice (thats deviceuart) Wire one UART/USB cable between your computer and the BTDevice (userUart) Then restart the MCU and you should now see the application menu !

+*Once you can access the application menu :*

 => set the period in seconds between two data transfers :